-When two or more people confront a situation, there can be a winner and a loser.
+When to or more people confront a situation, there can be a winner and a loser.
 The true optimist looks for the circumstances that allow all to be winners.
 This win/win concept is explained in detail by Stephen R. Covey in The 7 Habits of Highly Effective People.
-Your Notes group list the advantages to both the new member and the sponsor for this invitation.

 One Optimist member is inviting a friend to join his Club.
-Set up a win/win situation by having the
+Set up a win/win situation by having the group list the advantages to both the new member and the sponsor for this invitation.